Youth Drinking in Micronesia

 Drinking patterns differ so widely throughout Micronesia that it might be well to describe briefly the conditions in each island group before making any generalizations.

-In Yap (both Yap Proper and the outer islands), Palau, the Northern Marianas, and the Marshalls, alcohol has been incorporated to a greater or less extent, into major community events.
-In the Marianas, the most modernized part of Micronesia, the integration of alcohol into the social life of the community has probably been the most complete.
-Beer and liquor are almost always served at weddings, fiestas, political rallies and family parties, and in recent years at funerals and novenas as well.
-In Palau, the villages as well as Koror, drinking has become a standard part of virtually every large community event, particularly weddings, funerals and the traditional celebration in honor of women at the birth of their first child.
+In Yap, Palau, and the Marshalls, alcohol has been incorporated to a greater or less extent into major community events.
+In Palau, in the villages as well as Koror, drinking has become a standard part of virtually every large community event, particularly weddings, funerals and the traditional celebration in honor of women at the birth of their first child.
 In Yap, alcohol is widely served at village feasts, weddings and funerals, but it has still not yet become acceptable at the novena party that is held nine days after a death.
 Beer is also frequently distributed at the Yapese mitmit, a traditional ceremony held in honor of a special event in the life of the family or community.
-Moreover, beer is becoming a part of the ritual of hospitality in the villages; a can of Budweiser is offered to visitors today, one participant observed, the way coconuts were in former days.
+Moreover, beer is becoming a part of the ritual of hospitality in the villages; a can of Budweiser is offered to visitors today the way coconuts were in former days.
 The Marshalls, with its large Protestant population and long tradition of church opposition to drinking, has not incorporated alcohol into community social activities to the same degree as these other islands.
 Only on the semi-urban settlements of Majuro and Ebeye is alcohol used in community celebrations, and there only on certain occasions and among more liberal families.
-Drinks are often served at weddings and other type of parties, but never at funerals or wakes.

-In the remaining districts --Truk, Pohnpei and Kosrae -- alcohol is not used to any great degree in community events.
+In the remaining island groups–Chuuk, Pohnpei and Kosrae–alcohol is not used to any great degree in community events.
 The traditional sakau is the preferred drink of Pohnpei and is used at all village celebrations and feasts.
 Alcohol is still not used openly at such occasions, although it is "coming in the back door," as one participant remarked when commenting on the recent practice of dispensing liquor in coffee cups to dignitaries seated on the platform of the meeting house.
 In Kosrae, an island on which drinking has been legally permitted only since 1977, alcoholic beverages are very rarely served at community functions; when they are provided, it is usually for the sake of off-island guests.
-Truk, where legislation prohibiting alcohol has been in force for the past four years, still has a good many leisure time drinkers who purchase their beer and whiskey through the numerous black market channels.
-Nonetheless, alcohol is decidedly not a part of the formal social life of the community; it is used in virtually no weddings, funerals, village or island feasts, or family celebrations.
-It is probably safe to say that drinking has been integrated into none of the traditional social institutions in Truk.
+For Chuuk, alcohol is decidedly not a part of the formal social life of the community; it is used in virtually no weddings, funerals, village or island feasts, or family celebrations.
+Drinking has been integrated into none of the traditional social institutions in Chuuk.

 Apart from the festive drinking that is carried on at community events, there is the usual recreational drinking that occurs during leisure time, especially on weekends.
-This type of drinking is far more common throughout most of Micronesia.
-Except in the Northern Marianas and among more acculturated families in the towns, where drinking is done at home in the family circle, the usual venue is either the bar or the bush.
+This type of drinking is far more common throughout most of Micronesia and the usual venue is either the bar or the bush.
 Both serve their different functions and their different clienteles.

 Why Do Youth Drink?

-It has often been suggested in discussions and reports on youth drinking that alcohol abuse and the kinds of deviant behavior can, to a large extent, be explained by rapid cultural change and the discontinuities and tensions that it has brought to modern-day Micronesia.
-Rapid change brings about a sense of rootlessness as it disrupts traditional institutions and values, and this in turn leads to anonie or "crazy" behavior among the young.
-This was the underlying assumption of the Micronesian Seminar conference on "Micronesia's Youth Today" held in April 1977 (Hezel 1977).
+It has often been suggested that alcohol abuse and the kinds of deviant behavior can, to a large extent, be explained by rapid cultural change and the discontinuities and tensions that it has brought to modern-day Micronesia.
+Rapid change brings about a sense of rootlessness as it disrupts traditional institutions and values, and this in turn leads to anomie or "crazy" behavior among the young.
 While there is undoubtedly some truth to this assumption, such an approach fails to take account of the fact that drinking and other so-called "deviant behavior" can actually perform positive functions in certain tension-laden areas of society.
 They can, for instance, provide an aggressive outlet for youth that is relatively harmless, certainly much less so than a head-on confrontation with adults.
 Looked at in this perspective, drinking may serve as a culturally accepted device to defuse generational conflict, a sign of the cultural stability rather than disintegration.

-This approach is the one taken by Marshall in his study of drinking on Truk (1979) and by Rubinstein in his report on juvenile delinquency in the Trust Territory (1980).
-It was from this perspective, too, that we viewed youth drinking in our recent seminar.
+Expression.
 Drinking serves several functions for young people.
 First, it provides them with the opportunity to express themselves despite the severe restraints on self-expression that Micronesian cultures impose on the young.
 It allows them to give vent to emotions that it would not otherwise be proper to express.
-The way that many young Micronesians would put this is that drinking gives them the courage to do or say things that they could not do or say if sober.
-It might also be noted that it provides an acceptable excuse if the drinker should ever be called to account for his behavior.
+The way that many young Micronesians would put this is that drinking gives them the "courage" to do or say things that they could not do or say if sober.
 This self-expression may take any number of different forms: voicing a grievance against some older member of the family, talking freely with an attractive girl, or even provoking a fight with another young man who has been the object of a long-standing grudge.
-Mahoney (1974:53-4) tells of a young Yapese father inviting his American neighbor to share a case of beer with him in the backyard.
+One person tells of a young Yapese father inviting his American neighbor to share a case of beer with him in the backyard.
 After a few cans of beer, the Yapese mentioned that he was offended at the scolding given to his children by the American earlier in the day.
 Finally, as the drinking progressed, he became so enraged that he began destroying the furnishings in the American's home.
 On one or two occasions at Xavier, I have been approached by students who had been drinking just so they could work up the nerve to complain about what they regarded as unjust measures taken against them by myself or other faculty members.

 Micronesian societies generally expect their members to keep a tight rein on their emotions, particularly negative ones.
 Outburst of anger are not taken lightly nor quickly forgotten, and the island cultures do everything possible to minimize the opportunity for such embarrassing occurrences.
 The deference that young people are expected to show to older persons in the family and community acts as a further restriction on their self- expression.
 Drunkenness furnishes one of the rare opportunities for a young person to speak his mind and unburden himself of whatever strong feelings he may have had to suppress.